gkd123/Hello_world/README.md

 # Hello_world
 My first Github Entry
-The Present system of education is quite wrong because mind is creamed with facts before it can knows how to think.
+The Present system of education is quite wrong because mind is creamed with facts before it can know how to think.